lightbend/kalix-jvm-sdk/docs/src/modules/java/examples/archetype/first-service/README.md

   Message: The command handler for `GetCurrentCounter` is not implemented, yet
 ```

-> Note: The failure is to be expected if you have not yet provided an implementation of `GetCurrentCounter` in
+> Note: The failure is to be expected if you have not yet provided an implementation of `GetCurrentCounter` in your entity.
-> your entity.

 ## Deploying

 To deploy your service, install the `akkasls` CLI as documented in
 [Setting up a local development environment](https://developer.lightbend.com/docs/akka-serverless/getting-started/set-up-development-env.html)
-and configure a Docker Registry to upload your docker image to.
+and configure a Docker Registry for your container image.

 You will need to update the `akkasls.dockerImage` property in the `pom.xml` and refer to
 [Configuring registries](https://developer.lightbend.com/docs/akka-serverless/deploying/registries.html)